jacobkap/crimebythenumbers/docs/subsetting.md

 In most cases this obfuscation is a good thing as it lets you focus on working with the data instead of thinking about how R works (and this is one of the tidyverse authors' motivations behind their work).
 In some cases, however, you'll encounter issues with either the code or your data where its important to understand how R works.
 In these (luckily relatively) rare cases, base R tends to be more useful in solving these problems than the tidyverse.

 The second reason is that base R functions are incredibly stable.
-Must haven't changed since R was first created in the early 1990s.
+Most haven't changed since R was first created in the early 1990s.
 The benefit is that code you write using base R functions work will for a very long time.
 Using packages outside of base R (all packages, not just tidyverse packages) always carries the risk that a new version of the package will change the behavior of a function, or remove that function entirely.
 Thankfully this is quite rare as package developers often take care to ensure that old features remain available even as they update their package.
 But it is always a risk, and for programming for research we want to try to make our code as reproducible as possible, which means trying to ensure that functions we use will keep working in the future.
 That said, please don't avoid packages too much out of fear of this issue.
-Packages in R are enormously useful and we'll use many of this throughout this book.
+Packages in R are enormously useful and we'll use many of them throughout this book.

 We'll cover two functions from `dplyr` here, and we'll also cover a couple more in the next chapter.
 For now, we'll look only at `filter()` and `select()`.
 The `filter()` function is how `dplyr` does subsetting.
 It takes a conditional statement and "filters" the data to only return rows where that conditional statement is true.
 You can include multiple conditional statements in the parentheses of `filter()` and it'll return only rows where all of the statements are true.
 The `select()` function does roughly that with columns where we can input a conditional statement about the name of the column (e.g. columns ending in "rate") and it'll return only those columns. `select()` also lets you choose columns just by putting the name of the column(s) in the parentheses and that's all we'll be using it for here.